Breached password detection is a critical component of secure applications. Read the white paper

 JWT Settings

-The issuer used when building the Access Token and Id Token in the iss claim.
-This value is displayed for read-only purposes, it can be modified in the Tenant configuration.
+The issuer used in the iss claim when building the Access Token and Id Token.
+This is a read-only value in this configuration.
+It can be modified in the Tenant configuration.

-The duration in seconds a JWT will be valid after creation.
+The duration in seconds for which a JWT will be valid after creation.
 After this time has passed the JWT will expire and can no longer be used.

-The signing key used to sign the Access Token (JWT) when a user authenticates against this Application.
-When this value is not selected the default selection will cause FusionAuth to generate a new key pair and assign it to this configuration.
+The signing key used to sign the Access Token (which is a JWT) when a user authentic The signing key used to sign the Access Token (which is a JWT) when a user authenticates against this Application.
+When this value is not selected, FusionAuth will generate a new key pair and assign it to this configuration.

-The signing key used to sign the Id Token (JWT) when a user authenticates against this Application.
-When this value is not selected the default selection will cause FusionAuth to generate a new key pair and assign it to this configuration.
+The signing key used to sign the Id Token (which is a JWT) when a user authenticates against this Application.
+When this value is not selected, FusionAuth will generate a new key pair and assign it to this configuration.

 Application Refresh Token configuration